Malcolm McCorquodale, 1st Baron McCorquodale of Newton: Political career

-At the 1931 general election, McCorquodale was elected as Member of Parliament (MP) for Sowerby, and held the seat at the 1935 election. in 1939, he was Parliamentary Private Secretary (PPS) to the President of the Board of Trade, Oliver Stanley.
+At the 1931 general election, McCorquodale was elected as Member of Parliament (MP) for Sowerby, and held the seat at the 1935 election. in 1939, he was Parliamentary private secretary (PPS) to the President of the Board of Trade, Oliver Stanley.
 From 1940 to 1941, he fought in the Second World War as a Flight Lieutenant in the Royal Air Force Volunteer Reserve.
 From 1942 to 1945, he was PPS to the Minister of Labour, Ernest Bevin.
 In the Labour Party landslide at the 1945 general election, he lost his seat to Labour's John Belcher.
 In the same year, he was appointed as a Privy Councillor.

 McCorquodale returned to Parliament two years later, when he was elected as MP for in Epsom at a by-election in December 1947, following the resignation of Conservative MP Sir Archibald Southby.
 He retired from House of Commons at the 1955 general election and in September 1955, he was elevated to the peerage as Baron McCorquodale of Newton, of Newton-le-Willows in the County Palatine of Lancaster.

-He was conferred a K.C.V.O. in the 1965 Birthday Honours.
+He was conferred a KCVO in the 1965 Birthday Honours.